lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

 Area advisers serve under the direction of their Area Presidency.
 They also receive regular instruction from general organization presidencies.
-They typically serve for three to five years.
+They typically serve for three years.